Super-NEAT-Bros/super-neat-bros/README.md

 difficulty the first time through, just like a skilled human can.
 This is likely a problem of generalization, and requires a careful balance.

-For the analysis, we want to be able to apply our learned information to better program our NEAT algorithm.
+For the unsupervised analysis, we want to be able to apply our learned information to better program our NEAT algorithm.
+This is likely done through identifying which features cluster towards higher scores, and also what are features that all levels generate.

+### Memorizing the game

+The overall goal here is to be able to detect the level input using the CNN.
+An accuracy above 90%+ would be awesome, but we don't exactly know how achievable this is with all levels combined.
+Another thing to consider are the underground/secret portions of levels.
+Some of these are copy/pasted directly from one level to the next, so we wonder if we could still include them or do we have to purge them from the dataset.

+In the end, we also want to be able to determine which levels were the hardest for the model to distinguish, so that we may improve the design in the future.

 ## Current Development